tronixio/trainers-pic16bit/Firmwares/pic24fjxxga/pic24fjxxga102-mini-xc16-eusart.md

 // JUMPER.URX - Close.
 // JUMPER.UTX - Close.
-// JUMPER.SDA - Open.
+// JUMPER.SDA - Not Use.
-// JUMPER.SCL - Open.
+// JUMPER.SCL - Not Use.
 // JUMPER.VREG - GND.
 // JUMPER.VCAP - Close.
-// JUMPER.BCKL - Open.
+// JUMPER.BCKL - Not Use.

 // Pinout.
 // MCU.RA0 <- ANALOG.AN1.